Home

 I will now return to covering the remainder of trash in this area before discussing the other two mini-bosses.

-- Fanatical Conjuror - These casters use a single ability called Fireball, which deals borderline heavy damage to a single target, and is interruptible.
+• Fanatical Conjuror - These casters have two fire abilities: the first is called Fireball, which deals borderline heavy damage to a single target, and is interruptible.
+The second is Flamestrike, which after a short, non-interruptible cast, deals high damage to anyone in the indicated area.

 Mini-boss 3